wb14123/somment/readme.md

 Somment is a Javascript library to show comments from different websites.
 You only need to provide a link to the page.
-Current it supports:
+Currently it supports:

 * HackerNews
 * Reddit